Zero6992/chatGPT-discord-bot/README.md

 # chatGPT-discord-bot

 > ### This is a project that provides you to build your own Discord bot using chatGPT
+>
+>  :star: A star would be highly appreciated
 # Setup

 ## Install